 How could this affect me?

 Before going on placement, students registered with the Disability and Learning Support Service are advised to meet with the Disability Officer to discuss supports you may require while on placement.
 There is no one size fits all approach to implementing placement support as each person will have a unique set of challenges and coping mechanisms.
-The best way to establish what accommodations may be required, if any, is to attend a Placement Planning Meeting before starting your placement.
+The best way to establish what accommodations may be required, if any, is through a Professional Learning Educational Needs Assessment (PLENS) .
+After this assessment, you may choose to disclose your needs to your placement representative.
+However, disclosure is a personal choice, and you have the right to not disclose during placement, even if you have previously disclosed your disability to the University.

 Examples of reasonable accommodations may include: